mobijoker/Cyber/_pages/en/donate.md

 guid: http://mycyberuniverse.com/?page_id=437

 ---
-If you appreciate something I made, you can use PayPal to buy me a coffee!
+If you appreciate something I made, you can buy me a coffee!

-I spend a lot of time trying to make sure that the themes, plugins and another thing I build are useful and easy to use, and the ultimate proof of that for me is that you actually want to use them.

-I’m a freelance developer, without a regular income, so every little contribution helps cover my costs and lets me spend more time building things for people like you to enjoy.
+I spend a lot of time trying to make sure that the themes, plugins and another thing I build are useful, and the ultimate proof of that for me is that you actually want to use them.
+But, I’m an independent developer, without a regular income, so every little contribution helps cover my costs and lets me spend more time building things for people like you to enjoy.

 &nbsp;
 &nbsp;